interplaynetary/free-association/resources/trust-fund/pure/protocol.md

 **Declare Needs:**
 - Post what you need
-- See response from network
+- See allocations from providers
 - Update as needs change

-**Declare Collective Capacities:**
+**Declare Capacity (if you're a provider):**
+- Declare your available resources
-- Your view of what collective can provide
+- Specify set of participants you can support
-- See resulting claims
-- See provider responses
+- System calculates collective-recognition-shares
+- You allocate to needs based on recognition + availability

-**View Claims:**
+**View Allocations:**
-- Your claims from collective capacity declarations
+- Allocations you've received from providers
-- Fulfillment status
+- Fulfillment status of your needs
-- Provider responses
+- Which providers allocated to you

-**Respond to Claims (if you're a provider):**
+**Make Allocations (if you're a provider):**
-- See all claims in network
+- See all needs in network
-- Filter by mutual recognition
+- Filter by participants in your capacity sets
+- See collective-recognition-shares within your sets
-- Respond with your resources
+- Allocate your resources to needs

 ### Observer Interface